shamimshihab/Team-Member-Management-App/README.md

 # Team Member Management App

-It is a  application designed to efficiently manage team members information within an organization.
+It is an application designed to efficiently manage team members information within an organization.

 ## Technology Used In This Project:

 - **Frontend Framework:** React
 - **Frontend Architecture:** Microfrontend using React's capabilities and Module Federation